Al St. John: Career

-The name "Fuzzy" originally belonged to a different actor, John Forrest “Fuzzy“ Knight, who took on the role of "cowboy sidekick" before St. John.
+The name "Fuzzy" originally belonged to a different actor, John Forrest "Fuzzy" Knight, who took on the role of "cowboy sidekick" before St. John.
 The studio first intended to hire Knight for the Western series, but then gave the role to St. John, who took on the nickname of his rival for his screen character.

 Exhibitors loved Fuzzy, who could be counted on to attract moviegoers.
 Fuzzy's character was the main box-office draw in these films when shown in England and Europe.
 These ultra-low-budget Westerns took only a bit more than a week to film, so that Crabbe and St. John made 36 films together in a surprisingly short time.
 When Crabbe left PRC (according to interviews, in disgust at the productions' increasingly low budgets), St. John was paired with new star Lash LaRue.
 Ultimately, St. John performed in more than 80 Westerns as Fuzzy.

-St. John also created a character, "Stoney," in the film The Law of the 45's that later appeared, but played by different actors (including John Wayne), in the continuing Western film series The Three Mesquiteers.
+St. John also created a character, "Stoney", in the film The Law of the 45's that later appeared, but played by different actors (including John Wayne), in the continuing Western film series The Three Mesquiteers.

 St. John acted in more than 350 films during his screen career, which spanned the years 1911 through 1952.

 Final years

 For a decade after the end of his motion-picture career, he made assorted personal appearances at fairs, rodeos, on television, and at overseas US military bases.
-He performed as well with traveling live-action productions such as the Tommy Scott Wild West Show.
+He also performed with traveling live-action productions such as the Tommy Scott Wild West Show.

 St. John's death on January 21, 1963, occurred while he was touring with Scott.
 According to his obituaries, he suffered a massive heart attack at a motel in Lyons, Georgia, as he prepared for a special appearance at a nearby American Legion club.
 It was also widely reported in news accounts that the 70-year-old veteran entertainer died at the motel "in the arms of his wife, Flo-Bell Moore".
-After a private funeral service in Lyons, St. John's body was sent to Macon, Georgia for cremation.
+After a private funeral service in Lyons, St. John's body was sent to Macon, Georgia, for cremation.
 His ashes were then transferred to Homosassa Springs, Florida, where they were "deposited" at Fuzzy and Flo-Bell's permanent residence on the couple's "Double F Ranch".